maliahavlicek/what2do2day/README.md

 | share_place 	| Boolean   	| Used to hide places from list view<br>soft delete 	| Required                              	|                  	|
 | activity    	| ObjectId  	| Cross reference activities table                  	| Required                              	|                  	|

-While the From to collect a place gathers an email, an address, event and potentially another address and a review, the table only stores data related to the place object.
+While the user input from to collect a place gathers an email, an address, event and potentially another address and a review, the table only stores data related to the place object.

-Before a place is added or updated to the database, its name and it's address if one is present is checked to be unique in the database.
-This allows franchises to co-exist in the system.
+Before a place is added or updated to the database, the Places database is ready to ensure the place's name and address (if one is present) is checked to be unique in the database.
+This allows franchises to co-exist in the system and prevents places from being updated to collide or stomp on other places in the system.

+If the places is unique and the user is adding a place, then a new entry is written to the Places database.
+If the user is updating a place, the uniqueness check is done as well.
+The name and or address can change and the place will be updated as long as it does not collide with another entry in the database.

+Places are not deleted from the system.
+They can be updated to not be shared as a soft_delete.
+Ideally once business accounts are set up, then there would be admin functions to delete places that have been flagged as business in poor standing or who have not hosted an event in a specified amount of time or places.
 #### Reviews
-Reviews are one of the simpler user objects on the site that requires user input for creation, but it's data structure is quite a bit more complex than the user entry form.
+Reviews are one of the simpler user objects on the site that requires user input for creation, but it's data structure is quite a bit more complex than the user entry form:

 | DB Key   	| Data Type 	|                              Purpose                             	| Form Validation                       	| DB processing 	|
 |----------	|:---------:	|:----------------------------------------------------------------:	|---------------------------------------	|---------------	|